dieghernan/dieghernan.github.io/_Rmd/2022-01-28-maps-flags.Rmd

 ---
 title: "Beautiful Maps with R (IV): Fun with flags revisited"
 subtitle: "Any picture as a basemap"
-tags: [rstats,rspatial,beautiful_maps, maps, terra,flags,sf,rasterpic, giscoR]
+tags: [r_bloggers,rstats,rspatial,beautiful_maps, maps, terra,flags,sf,rasterpic, giscoR]
 header_img: ./assets/img/blog/20220128_flag-1.png
 excerpt: On 27 Jan.
 2022 my package rasterpic was accepted on CRAN (Hooray!!).
 This package allows to geotag images, using an spatial object (from sf or terra) as a geographic reference.
 redirect_from: